Melo-Professional/Mouse-Wheel-to-Voicemeeter/README.md

 It will automatically detect Voicemeeter version currently running and apply the number of areas accordingly.

+How to use

+Just download all files from this repository into the same folder (directory).
+No install needed.
+Run 'Mouse Wheel to Voicemeeter.exe' program.
+It will place a system tray icon from where you will have some usefull options.

 Credits to:

 VMR AHK https://github.com/SaifAqqad/VMR.ahk